 What Is The Right Age For Children To Drink Coffee?

 There is no recommended right age for children to start consuming coffee.
 The US FDA recommends speaking to your child’s healthcare provider for advice regarding the consumption of caffeinated beverages (4).
 Younger children should avoid coffee.
-Older children and adolescents may have it in moderation if they are unwilling to replace it with safer options like healthy drinks for kids.
+Older children and adolescents may have it in moderation if they are unwilling to replace it with safer and healthy drinks for kids.
 For parents who are concerned about the caffeine content in coffee, decaffeinated options are available and can be a safer choice for kids who want to enjoy the taste of coffee.
 It’s also essential to select beans that are fresh and of high quality to avoid any potential side effects.

 How Does Caffeine Affect Children?